 - To build national level capacities among policy makers, institutions and relevant stakeholders to improve governance of tenure in national fisheries policy formulation and implementation.

 Activities Implemented and Results

-- Media capacity workshop was organized to strengthen the capacity, of 36 national Journalists with 15 females (representing 41.6%) in Ghana, towards improving media reporting on the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security (VGGT) with application to fish landing site securing.
+- MEDIA WORKSHOP ON VGGT AND LANDING SITE SECURING was organized to strengthen the capacity, of 36 national Journalists with 15 females (representing 41.6%) in Ghana, towards improving media reporting on the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security (VGGT) with application to fish landing site securing.
 Beneficiaries of the media capacity workshop were news editors, news desk reporters, political talk show host, investigative journalists, assignment editors, etc. Beneficiaries explained after the workshop that their understanding and appreciation of VGGT had improved, their capacity have been strengthened and would improve quality of stories on governance of tenure of fish landing sites securing.